andrea235/Data_Science_portfolio/README.md

 # Data_Science_portfolio
-This repository creates the structure of my data science portfolio organizing the contents across several repositories.
+This repository defines the structure of my data science portfolio and it organizes the contents across several repositories.